-Most heart attacks are sudden and intense, but some heart attacks start slowly, with mild pain or discomfort.
-But one thing is clear: Heart attack warning signs for men and women often are different.
+Most heart attacks are associated with crushing chest pain and dramatic symptoms, but some heart attacks may be subtle.
+One thing is clear: Heart attack warning signs for men and women often are different.

-“In women, heart attacks can look atypical,” said Dr. Shereif Rezkalla, Marshfield Clinic Health System interventional cardiologist.
+“In women, heart attacks can present with atypical symptoms” said Dr. Michael McGill, Marshfield Clinic Health System cardiology specialist.
 “Women may have a sudden feeling of fatigue or shortness of breath with no feeling of chest pain.”

 Most heart attacks in men, however, involve discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
 The chest discomfort can feel like uncomfortable pressure, squeezing, fullness or pain.